Day of Mourning – April 28th

 • 76 non-fatal occupational diseases are reported

-The Day of Mourning has a very proud Canadian labour history.
-At the Canadian Labour Congress (CLC) convention in 1984, a resolution was submitted by the Canadian Union of Public Employees (CUPE) National Health and Safety Committee recommending the creation of a remembrance day for workers killed or injured on the job – this resolution was readily adopted by the convention delegates.
-The date
+The Day of Mourning has a very proud Canadian Labour history.
+At the Canadian Labour Congress (CLC) convention in 1984, a resolution was submitted by the Canadian Union of Public Employees (CUPE) National Health and Safety Committee recommending the creation of a day of remembrance for workers killed or injured on the job – this resolution was readily adopted by the convention delegates.
+The date April 28th was chosen as on April 28 in 1914 the first comprehensive workers compensation act was passed in the legislature.

 The CLC officially declared and recognized the National Day of Mourning on April 28, 1985.
 In Canada, over 25,000 workers have died due to work-related injury or disease since 1985.